Want to know about an upcoming gender equality event near you? Or how to get involved with one of our Member Organisations?

 If you’re a Member Organization, your login will allow you to log your event details and a link to your own website or event portal.
 Click here to add a new event.

-The Annual General Meeting of the Australian Gender Equality Council will be held on Friday 21st November 2019 at 2pm.
+The Annual General Meeting of the Australian Gender Equality Council will be held on Thursday 25th November 2021 at 1pm and will be accessible virtually via Zoom.
 Representatives from AGEC Member Organisations are invited to attend.
 The AGM will hear from the Chair and CEO on AGEC activities for the year just past, and AGEC’s plans for the coming year.
 The annual Director Elections are held at the AGM.
-Member Organisations can attend in person or via video conference.
-Full details of the meeting location and venue will be provided in the Notice of Meeting emailed to Members on 31st October 2019.
+Full details of the meeting and registration procedures will be provided in the Notice of Meeting emailed to Members on 4th November 2021.

 Africa’s economic outlook is positive.
 According to the International Monetary Fund, almost half of the 40 fastest-growing emerging and developing countries are in Africa.
 Since 2016, almost half of these countries have experienced a change in political leadership, in most cases through democratically held elections.
 As a tribute to growing regional cooperation, in March 2018 the African Union launched the African Continental Free Trade Area, which envisions a single market expected to generate a combined GDP of more than $3.4 trillion and benefit over 1 billion people.